davekirkwood/davekirkwood/README.md

 ### Hi there 👋

 I've been a professional Java developer since 2002.
 Most recently specialising in simulation, focusing on railway network simulation and railway traffic management algorithms.
 My experience includes Java Desktop, Java Spring and Angular front ends.
-I have worked on complex software systems, done UX design, led teams, and spoken at conferences.
+I have worked on complex software systems, led teams, spoken at conferences and contributed to research papers.
 My software has been used by Network Rail, Hitachi, Siemens, Thales, China state railways, Indian Railways and many others.

 - 🔭 I’m currently working on Train simulators.
 - 🌱 I’m currently learning Angular.